 Most safety net services have remained largely unchanged in design and delivery since the 1950s.
 Yet their costs are rising, and recipients’ expectations are growing and changing—and the pandemic has only accelerated the challenges they face.

 Other forces are at play as well.
-The ageing of the population will increase demand for services for seniors.
-Skyrocketing housing costs and massive shifts in labour markets are pushing more and more people into precarious situations.
+The aging of the population will increase demand for services for seniors.
+Skyrocketing housing costs and massive shifts in labor markets are pushing more and more people into precarious situations.

 Caught between budget pressures and changing demands, the safety net is becoming unsustainable in many jurisdictions.
 Fortunately, there is a way forward.

 We need to move to preventive models that address issues before they lead to crises.
 We need more “wraparound” social services that integrate access to income assistance, child care, health services, housing aid, and other forms of support, to allow clients to achieve stability more quickly.